avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 Acknowledgements
 ----------------

-Many of the ideas for the examples and exercies for this practical were inspired by the book
+Many of the ideas for the examples and exercises for this practical were inspired by the book
 *Principles of Computational Cell Biology: from protein complexes to cellular networks* by Volkhard Helms (Wiley-VCH;